Gold mining: Placer mining

-Placer mining is the technique by which gold that has accumulated in a placer deposit is extracted.
-Placer deposits are composed of relatively loose material that makes tunnelling difficult, and so most means of extracting it involve the use of water or dredging.
+Placer mining is a method of extracting gold from alluvial deposits such as sand, gravel, and sediment.
+These are known as placer deposits which are typically found in riverbeds, stream beds, and floodplains.
+These deposits typically contain minerals that are resistant to weathering and eroision, like gold, platinum, and diamonds.
+They are characterized by their relatively high concentration of valuable minerals compared to the surrounding rock or sediments.
+Unlike hard-rock mining, which involves excavating solid rock formations, water or dredging is used to extract the gold.

 Sluicing

-Using a sluice box to extract gold from placer deposits has long been a very common practice in prospecting and small-scale mining.
+Using a sluice box to extract gold from placer deposits has long been a common practice in prospecting and small-scale mining.
+Sluices work on the principle that heavier particles will sink to the bottom of a stream, while those that are lighter will be carried downstream and expelled.
 A sluice box is essentially a man made channel with riffles set in the bottom.
 The riffles are designed to create dead zones in the current to allow gold to drop out of suspension.
 The box is placed in the stream to channel water flow.
 Gold-bearing material is placed at the top of the box.
 The material is carried by the current through the volt where gold and other dense material settles out behind the riffles.
 Less dense material flows out of the box as tailings.

 Larger commercial placer mining operations employ screening plants, or trommels, to remove the larger alluvial materials such as boulders and gravel, before concentrating the remainder in a sluice box or jig plant.
-These operations typically include diesel powered, earth moving equipment, including excavators, bulldozers, wheel loaders, and rock trucks.
+After the gold is sorted through trommels, it is placed through regular sluice boxes for further sorting.
+These operations typically include diesel powered, earth moving equipment including excavators, bulldozers, wheel loaders, and rock trucks.

 Dredging

 Although this method has largely been replaced by modern methods, some dredging is done by small-scale miners using suction dredges.
 These are small machines that float on the water and are usually operated by one or two people.
 A suction dredge consists of a sluice box supported by pontoons, attached to a suction hose which is controlled by a miner working beneath the water.
+This method is particularly popular in areas where gold is found at river bottoms or submerge deposits.

+Suction dredging can have environmental impacts, moreso on aquatic habitats and water quality.
+Regulations and best practices are often in place to minimize these impacts.
 State dredging permits in many of the United States gold dredging areas specify a seasonal time period and area closures to avoid conflicts between dredgers and the spawning time of fish populations.
 Some US states, such as Montana, require an extensive permitting procedure, including permits.